X

 Other treatments for some of the most dangerous causes of chest pain include:

 • Angioplasty and stent placement.
 This treatment helps remove a blockage in an artery going to the heart.
-The health care provider inserts a thin tube with a balloon on the end into a large blood vessel, usually in the groin.
-The provider guides the tube to the blockage.
+The doctor inserts a thin tube with a balloon on the end into a large blood vessel, usually in the groin, and guides it to the heart.
 The balloon expands.
 This widens the artery.
 The balloon is deflated and removed with the tube.
 A small wire mesh tube called a stent is often placed in the artery to keep it open.

 • Emergency repair surgery.
 You may need emergency heart surgery to repair a ruptured aorta, also called an aortic dissection.
 It's a life-threatening condition.

 • Lung reinflation.
-If you have a collapsed lung, a health care provider may insert a tube in the chest to expand the lung.
+If you have a collapsed lung, a healthcare professional may place a tube in the chest to expand the lung.

 Preparing for an appointment